Meeting point 0. The Entrance to the Cave

 Throughout the years, the grooves, joints and cavities are widened by water erosion, causing landslides, subsidence and fancy shapes.
 An "enchanted city" which can be seen at Tuerces natural area, a few kilometers from here, is what in geology is called badlands.

 Meeting point 9.
 Valcabado viewpoint

 But there is not only the magnificent view from this direction.
-If you turn around, you can see the vast Lora of Valdivia.
+If you turn around with the audioguide, you can see the vast Lora of Valdivia.
 From here, one can clearly see the wild and evocative landscape so characteristic of these limestone moorlands.
 In the background, Peña Amaya and Ulaña, two of the most representative Lora of this countryside.
 The next meeting point is at the directional post, close to the Wolves Well.

 Meeting point 10.
 Wolves Well

 Wolves Well: that is how this rebuilt structure from an old wolf trap is known.
 For centuries, it was used to capture and kill wolves.
 This structure consisted of an alley with high walls made out of stones or sticks several hundred meters long, narrowing like a funnel.
 The shepherds chased after the wolves in order to guide them into the circular well.
 This was surrounded by a palisade which didn’t allow the animal to escape once inside.
 Then the wolf were killed by the shephers throwing stones at them from the top.

 Traps of this kind or similar have been built in regions where the economy was based on livestock and the wolf was a threat.
 Today, the presence of wolves in this area is scarce, although occasionally they can be seen running through these moorlands with the audioguide.